DataDog/integrations-core/docs/developer/tutorials/logs/http-crawler.md

 We can then resume scraping from this cursor.
 That's what the `cursor` argument to the `records` method is for.
 The very first time the integration runs this `cursor` is `None` because we have no checkpoints.
-Every integration run after that the `cursor` will be the `LogRecord.cursor` of the last `LogRecord` that we yield or return from `records`.
+For every subsequent integration run, the `cursor` will be set to the `LogRecord.cursor` of the last `LogRecord` yielded or returned from records.

 Some things to consider when defining cursors: